If you’re applying to ARU for the first time and you’re from the UK or EU, this information is for you.

 Most full-time UK students can apply for a Maintenance Loan from the Government.
 Some EU students may also be eligible.
 Visit Student Finance England* to get started.

-The total Maintenance Loan you borrow is added to your Tuition Fee Loan, which is only repaid at 9% of your earnings over £25,000 (for students who took out loans from September 2012 onward).
+The total Maintenance Loan you borrow is added to your Tuition Fee Loan, and only repaid at 9% of your earnings over £26,575.

-If you're looking into ways to support yourself through university, our Employment Bureau can help you find part-time work that fits around your studies.
+If you're looking into ways to support yourself through university, ARU Temps can help you find part-time work that fits around your studies.
 It's a great way to gain experience and skills.

 We also offer a range of scholarships and bursaries.